nswa17/utab-api-server/README.md

 ### UTab api version 2.0 PDA Official (by 2016/11/20)

-In the next UTab-api version, the following features will be available.
+**To improve safety**

+Planning to support
-1. Support DELETE methods
+1. DELETE methods
 1. Redundancy of result data
 1. Json format checking on server side
-1. Simple backup system
+1. Simple backing up system
 1. Logging

 ### UTab api version 3.0 (by 2016/12?)

+**To have more usability**

+Planning to support
 1. Authentication
-1. New matching algorithm
 1. Official backup support
-1. 複数chair対応
+1. Multiple chairs
-1. Trainee 対応
+1. Trainees
 1. Modify result after finishing rounds
 1. Simplify allocation indices

 ### UTab api version 4.0 (in 2017)

+**To improve internal algorithms**

+Planning to support
 1. Options for selection algorithm
+1. New matching algorithm
+1. Adding rounds during operation
+1. Exchanging order of registration of speakers and teams
+1. Mstat

+### UTab api future version

+1. Modifying result after rounds
-1. ラウンド数変更対応(増加含め)
+1. Speaker based institution
-1. speaker と team 登録などの順番を交換可能にする
+1. Use threading.Lock() only for the same tournament